-Our spending will also drastically increase in the coming years given pending major capital expenditure of £2-4million to purchase an adjacent building for £1.6m, and to expand our campus.
+Our spending will also drastically increase in the coming years given pending major capital expenditure of \pounds 2-4million to purchase an adjacent building for \pounds 1.6m.

 We need to act strategically and quickly to diversify and grow our income streams.